Field Manual · Workflow Optimization

 Mapping these dependencies ensures automated routing accurately reflects your real-world process.

-5. Standardise Shared Processes and Data
+5. Standardize Shared Processes and Data

 For integration to work, teams must operate with consistent data and terminology: